novellac/ostudio/content/index.md

 Checkout out the [documentation](https://content.nuxt.com/docs/getting-started) to learn more.

 ::alert
-  :::prose-a
+---
+color: blue-200
+---
+  :::prose-a{href="https://example.com/cats" target="_blank"}
-  Just some text
+  Just some text that we can see here and it

-  oka
+  oka might be kind of long but we are doing it anyway
   :::

-another
+another part of the default slot but we don't really know how this will play out and it lok

+oks like this is just a messy css implementation

 #booper
 Another thing